raphael-attie/punchbowl/docs/source/index.rst

 Welcome to punchbowl's documentation!
 =====================================

-- We recommend beginning with the Introduction_ and working through the related concepts.
+- We recommend beginning with the introduction and working through the related concepts.
 - Check out tutorials for examples of performing specific tasks.
 - To understand a specific part of the pipeline, look in the segment descriptions.
 - Explore the full API for full details on functions.

-.. _Introduction: intro

 .. toctree::
    :maxdepth: 3